metamath/lamp-guide/docs/index.md

 is fundamental proof information, specifically fields for its description, variables, and disjoints.
 You don't *need* to fill in a description or variable list to begin a proof.
-In many cases you won't need to specify disjoints for a proof, but sometimes you do.
+In many cases you won't need to specify disjoints for a proof either, but sometimes you do.
 Here is information on these fields.

 Note: Click on the *field name* to edit the field.
 You can also select the editable field text, but the description